Security at qub

 - A compromise of your device before you seal.
 Local keyloggers, malicious browser extensions, or physical access to an unlocked device can capture plaintext at the point of composition.

 - A collapse of the drand threshold.
-If a sufficient majority of drand operators collude, they could derive timelock keys early.
-The drand network is operated by independent organisations specifically to make this difficult, but it is not cryptographically impossible.
+Multiple independent organisations run the drand network specifically to make this difficult, but it is not cryptographically impossible: if enough operators collude, they could derive timelock keys early.

-- The fundamental property of Arweave: once data is on-chain it is permanent.
-An attacker who obtains a valid copy of the sealed payload before reveal and the time to wait cannot be stopped from reading it at reveal time.
+- The fundamental property of permanent storage: once data is written it is permanent.
+An attacker who obtains a valid copy of the sealed payload before reveal — and is willing to wait — cannot be stopped from reading it at reveal time.
 This is the feature, not a bug.

 - A global adversary who breaks the underlying cryptography (AES-GCM, BLS12-381 pairing assumptions, SHA3-256, ML-DSA-65).
 If these primitives fall, the cryptographic ecosystem at large has larger problems.